 Premarketing Clinical Trial Safety

-This module is part of the DIA Drug Safety eLearning Program.
-The Premarketing Clinical Trial Safety module provides a framework and details around drug safety requirements for clinical trials for drugs in humans.
-This module provides information about safety and ethical safeguards in place to protect human subjects in clinical trials: informed consent, institutional review boards and ethics committees, and data safety monitoring boards.
-It will provide the details on individual case reporting and aggregate reporting requirements.
-Finally, the module will discuss risk assessment and the premarketing review of safety data in an application.
+This module provides a framework and details around drug safety requirements for clinical trials for drugs in humans.
+It includes information about safety and ethical safeguards to protect human subjects in clinical trials including informed consent, institutional review boards and independent ethics committees, and data safety monitoring boards.
+Individual case reporting and aggregate reporting requirements are examined in detail.
+A case study with exercise questions provides real-world context and enables the learner to see how the concepts presented in the module apply in real life.
+Finally, the module will discuss risk assessment and the premarketing review of safety data in a marketing application.

 "Excellent module!
 Well organized and explained.
 I loved the interactive elements in the module to entertain and reinforce learning!"